dusty-learning/es6/arrow-functions/README.md

 Notice how we are able to then use the same `this` within our callback function?
 It really helps to avoid scope getting out of hand or all over the place.

 Other than the slight differences with this, and the syntax changes (Which are completely optional) you can treat arrow functions exactly the same we we would treat regular traditional functions.

+## Working Code Example

+You can checkout the `index.js` file within the example folder to see a working example, to run the example on your machine:

+- Clone this Repo
+- Navigate to this folder in the terminal
+- `cd` into the example folder
+- Run `node index.js` to run the example